-Beyond constitutional and ceremonial duties, Sweden’s royal family are devoted to various good causes.
+Beyond constitutional and ceremonial duties, Sweden’s royal family is devoted to various good causes.

 Jean Baptiste Bernadotte was the first king of the House of Bernadotte, the current dynasty.
 Born in France in 1763, he was named heir to the Swedish throne in 1810.
 His name as king was Karl XIV Johan.

-King Carl XVI Gustaf is the seventh monarch of the House of Bernadotte.
-He was born on 30 April 1946 as the fifth child and only son of Crown Prince Gustaf Adolf and Princess Sibylla.
-Crown Prince Gustaf Adolf died in an air crash in Denmark the following year.
+King Carl XVI Gustaf was born on 30 April 1946 as the fifth child and only son of Crown Prince Gustaf Adolf and Princess Sibylla.
+His father died in an air crash in Denmark the following year.

-She married King Carl Gustaf in 1976.
+King Carl Gustaf and Queen Silvia married in 1976.
 At the time royal weddings that included non-nobility were highly unusual, and Queen Silvia has since modernised the position of queen so that it is in step with the times.
 She has taken strong initiatives to pursue several social issues close to her heart, in particular children’s rights.